-Local Government Authority Gympie Regional
+Local Government Authority is the Gympie Regional Council.

-Features Historic former gold mining town with affordable house prices
+Features Historic former Gold Mining Town with affordable house prices.

 Commentary Gympie is located on the Bruce Highway 167 kilometres north of Brisbane and is popular with families, couples and retirees.

-While the area is well known for its gold mining history and heritage, the area has benefited from economic migrants, seeking to escape the higher house prices of the Sunshine Coast.
+While the area is well known for its Gold Mining history and heritage, the area has benefited from economic migrants, seeking to escape the higher house prices of the Sunshine Coast.

 Gympie has some beautiful picnic areas, gardens and lakes which are idyllic places to relax and unwind.

-Given its history, Gympie is also home to a number of heritage-listed buildings.
+Given its history, Gympie is also home to a number of heritage listed buildings.